How to Manage Email Marketing Lists and Campaigns | Local Service Marketing

 byon October 25, 2019

 Customer emails are a gold mine.
 The emails you’ve collected over the years are the most qualified prospect list you have.
 Take advantage!
 These are already people that have voluntarily signed up to receive emails from you.
 These are not cold calls.
 The people on your email list are already interested in what you have to offer.
+This is the backbone of email marketing.

 We recommend sending out an email newsletter once a month.
 If you have something extra to say, you can send emails more frequently, but start with the goal of one per month.